Choosing the right mat for you and the yoga you practice is an important part of getting the best out of your training.

 Extra thick mat.
 5 - 8 mm

 The surface of the mat is decisive for whether you can keep your hands and feet stably positioned on the mat in the poses.
-Yoga mats are available with everything from smooth surfaces to more or less textured, which can help determine how non-slip the mat is.
+Yoga mats are available with everything from smooth surfaces to more or less texture, which can help determine how non-slip the mat is.

-Most yoga mats have a slightly non-slip surface that is sticky enough to keep your hands and feet stable during a standard yoga class, e.g. for Vinyasa yoga.
+Most yoga mats have a slightly non-slip surface that is sticky enough to keep your hands and feet stable during a standard yoga class, e.g. Vinyasa yoga.

 Whether you prefer a textured surface or a smoother one is up to you.

 Mats with high slip resistance are made from a material that increases the non-slip feel of the mat and/or a high degree of texturing.
 A mat with high slip resistance may be preferable if you know that your hands sweat and e.g. can slide in the Down Dog position (Adhvo Mukha Svanasana) or you practice in warm surroundings as with Hot yoga.
 When training in warmer temperatures or very dynamic yoga, a thin towel can be placed on the mat.